fuffr/fuffr-ios/TutorialJavaScript.md

 ### Adding and removing gestures

 Multiple gestures can be enabled.
-Gestures are added by fuffr.addGesture:
+Gestures are added by **fuffr.addGesture**:

     fuffr.addGesture(gestureType, side, callbackFunction)